Donate Sign Up for The Gist

 Through her experience within the social work field providing direct service with agencies such as the Auburn Housing Authority, Caroline recognized that the barriers many children and parents experience are a result of poor access to quality education.
 By understanding the significance of education accessibility and the need for high-quality standards within the K-12 system, she hopes to preemptively combat inequities by advocating for high education standards.

 Caroline’s concentration in child advocacy throughout her education forged her interest in impacting the lives of Alabama students.
-By drawing together students from various districts and backgrounds as part of the A+ Student VOICES Team, she aims to emphasize the importance and impact of students’ perspectives in educational spaces and beyond.
+She aims to emphasize the importance and impact of students’ perspectives in educational spaces and beyond.

-Caroline enjoys dabbling in new recipes, scoping out vintage furniture, and always has a concert on her calendar.
+Caroline enjoys trying new recipes, scoping out vintage furniture, and always having a concert on her calendar.

 [email protected]